Luo Yunxi: 2013-2017: Career progression

+Luo experienced a surge in popularity after portraying the younger counterpart of the male protagonist in the hit romance drama My Sunshine.

-In 2017, Luo co-starred in the fantasy romance drama A Life Time Love where he reunited with My Sunshine co-star Janice Wu.
+In 2017, Luo co-starred in the fantasy romance drama A Life Time Love.
 He then played the lead role in the medical drama Children's Hospital Pediatrician.
-He also voiced the role of Flame in the animated film Dragon Force, which was released in September 2017.

-2018–present: Mainstream success
+2018–present: Breakthrough and mainstream success

-In 2018, Luo began filming the historical romance drama Princess Silver as a kind but distant and misunderstood prince who inherits a deadly poison from his mother before birth.
-The drama was released in April 2019.

-Luo also acted in the fantasy romance drama Ashes of Love as "Runyu", the gentle and regal Night Immortal whose innocence and kindness turns to hatred and revenge when he sets out to avenge his mother's unfair death.
-The drama topped television ratings and online web rankings and Luo's portrayal of a morally ambiguous antagonist was acclaimed by critics.
-The same year, he was cast in the modern romance drama Broker alongside Victoria Song as a morally ambiguous corporate spy with a hidden motive.
-The drama premiered on Zhejiang TV and Jiangsu TV on July 22, 2021.
+In 2018, Luo starred in the historical romance drama Princess Silver as a kind prince who inherits a deadly poison from his mother before birth.
+That same year, he rose to prominence starring as the kind Night Immortal who seeks to avenge his mother's death in fantasy romance drama Ashes of Love.
+The drama topped television ratings and online web rankings and Luo's portrayal of a morally ambiguous antagonist was met with critical acclaim.

-In 2020, Luo was cast in the xianxia drama Immortality as a selfless and fearless grandmaster.
-The same year, he starred in the wuxia romance drama And The Winner Is Love as the graceful young master of the Yueshang Valley.
-He also starred as "Yuan Shuai" in the modern romance workplace drama Love is Sweet.
+The following year, Luo was cast in the romance drama Broker as a morally ambiguous corporate spy.
+In 2020, Luo starred in the wuxia romance drama And The Winner Is Love as the graceful young master of the Yueshang Valley.
+That same year, Luo was cast in the xianxia drama Immortality as a selfless and fearless grandmaster.

+He also starred in the workplace romance drama Love is Sweet.
 The drama was iQiyi's most popular romance drama in 2020, and Luo received positive reviews for his role as an arrogant and charming investment bank executive.
+NetEase Entertainment's review praised Luo's acting, stating that, "Luo Yunxi's portrayal of Yuan Shuai is natural and expressive, resonating with the audience and evoking memories of their own unrequited love experiences."

-The same year, he was cast as a secretive CEO in melo romance Lie to Love.
+Luo continued his foray into modern dramas where he was cast as a secretive CEO in Lie to Love, a lawyer-turned-volunteer rescue worker in Light Chaser Rescue and as a genius neurosurgeon who spearheads research on Huntington's disease in the 2023 medical romance drama Love is Panacea.

-In 2021, Luo was cast in Light Chaser Rescue as an unscrupulous lawyer who turns over a new leaf after becoming a volunteer rescue worker.
-The drama premiered on Mango TV and Tencent on October 14, 2022.